openstack/horizon/doc/source/install/from-source.rst

 Manual installation
 ===================

-This page covers the basic installation of horizon in a production environment.
+This page covers the basic installation of Horizon in a production environment.
 If you are looking for a developer environment, see :ref:`quickstart`.